syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/Map-Elements.md

 ![](Map-Elements_images/Map-Elements_img9.png)

-_Map with bubble and legend items, before toggle_.
+_Before toggle the visibility of bubble and legend items_.

 ![](Map-Elements_images/Map-Elements_img10.png)

-_After toggle visibility of the legend item Brazil_.
+_After toggle the visibility of the legend item Brazil_.

 ### Interactive Legend